The Beverly and Qamanirjuaq Caribou Management Board (BQCMB) is an Indigenous-led co-management group founded in 1982.

 This 100-page handbook explains how small firms can register with online supplier databases, get on source lists for low-dollar buys under $25,000, peruse MERX.com for contract opportunities, prepare winning proposals, and market themselves to ensure they get the work.

 Available from Chapters.ca, Amazon.ca, Kobo.com, iUniverse.com and other online retailers as an e-book ($9.99) and paperback ($27.95).
-Read some sample pages courtesy of Google Preview (click on the icon below the book's cover).
+Read some sample pages (click on "Look inside" above the book's cover).

 "Meltdown: Climate change hits home," Inuktitut magazine